A lot of content on the web includes images. However, not many website owners optimize their images for speed or better search rankings.

-If you’re not sure how to add a block or you need some extra help with the block editor, then just check out our tutorial on how to use the WordPress block editor.
+If you are not sure how to add a block or you need some extra help with the block editor, then just check out our tutorial on how to use the WordPress block editor.

 Adding Alt Text in the Classic Editor

-If you’re still using the classic WordPress editor, then you can add image alt text when adding the image.
+If you are still using the classic WordPress editor, then you can add image alt tag when adding the image.

 First, click on ‘Add Media’ above the posting box.

-After that, you should either upload the image from your computer or click the ‘Media Library’ tab to view images you’ve already uploaded.
+After that, you should either upload the image from your computer or click the ‘Media Library’ tab to view the images you have already uploaded.